 It was rolled out in a phased approach, beginning with hip, knee and hernia, with the possibility of more procedures being introduced in the future.

-The pathway recommends early detection and management of risk factors, with GPs working with patients to improve their health before a referral for surgery where the additional benefit of primary care treatment can be had.
+The In Shape for Surgery pathway recommends early detection and management of risk factors.
+GPs work with patients to improve their health before a referral for surgery where the additional benefit of primary care treatment can be had.

 There is support available to help people improve their health.
 Patients will be signposted to healthy lifestyle services by their GP and by secondary care clinicians.